skeeto/skeeto.github.com/_posts/2014-10-21-C-Object-Oriented-Programming.markdown

 called a *virtual method table*, commonly known as a *vtable*.

 Here's a vtable version of the filter API.
-The overhead is now only one byte regardless of the number of methods in the interface.
+The overhead is now only one pointer regardless of the number of methods in the interface.

 ~~~c
 struct filter {